wmhilton-stoplight/platform-docs/3.-design/get-request-samples.md

 ### Supported Languages

-> These request samples come from the open-source package [httpsnippet](https://github.com/Kong/httpsnippet).
-If you'd like to contribute more, send them a pull request, and then open an issue on this [GitHub repository](https://github.com/stoplightio/elements).
+These request samples come from the open-source package httpsnippet.
+If you'd like to contribute more, submit a pull request for the language you want to the [httpsnippet](https://github.com/Kong/httpsnippet) repository.
+Once that's merged, open an issue on this [GitHub repository](https://github.com/stoplightio/elements) so Stoplight can update its version of the httpsnippet library.

 Language | Library
 ---------|----------